Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Experiments

 \subsection{Ablation Study}

-We provide ablation experiments to probe the components of visual tables.
-This is achieved by removing components from visual tables and re-training our MLLM.
-In particular, instead of using generated visual tables, we employ 61K visual tables from GPT4V, since they follow a strict JSON format and are easier to manipulate.
+Benefiting from the structural design, the components in visual tables can be effortlessly edited.
+This enables ablation experiments to probe the impacts of removing certain components in visual tables.
+We use the edited visual tables as visual representations and re-train MLLMs for comparisons.

-\textbf{Setup.} All models are initialized by LLaVA-1.5-13B after stage-one training, and further fine-tuned on 136K GPT-generated data and 41K text QA, with both visual tables and CLIP visual embeddings as visual representations.
-All experiments adopt the GPT-assisted evaluation on the benchmarks, including GQA (open-ended VQA, with 398 VQA pairs sampled from the original test-dev split, using GPT-3.5-1106), MM-Vet (open-ended VQA, using the official GPT-4 evaluation server), MMVP (open-ended VQA, using the GPT-3.5-1106), and MMMU (open-ended VQA, with 855 VQA paris sampled from the original val split, using GPT-3.5-1106).
+\textbf{Setup.} In the ablation study, we utilize 61K annotated visual tables to inspect the impacts of each component since they follow strict JSON formats.
+All MLLMs are first trained on 595K image-text pairs, and then fine-tuned on 177K instruction-following data with the edited visual tables as inputs.
+GPT-assisted evaluation is used for benchmarks: GQA (open-ended VQA with 398 VQA pairs sampled from test-dev split, using GPT-3.5-1106), MMVP (open-ended VQA, using the GPT-3.5-1106), MM-Vet (open-ended VQA, using their official GPT-4 evaluation server), and MMMU (open-ended VQA with 855 VQA paris sampled from its original val split, using GPT-3.5-1106).

 \textbf{Results.} Tab.~\ref{tab:vt_ablation} presents the results of our ablation study.
-Compared to the baseline model (row 1) that takes CLIP visual embeddings as the only visual representations, scene descriptions (row 2) improve the performance on MM-Vet (+5.6) and MMVP (+2.0) yet bring limited benefits on GQA (+0.1) and even perform worse on MMMU (-1.0).
-These results suggest that our scene descriptions already provide some useful information but cannot robustly benefit wide benchmarks.
+Compared to the baseline model (row 1) that takes CLIP visual embeddings as the only visual representations, scene descriptions (row 2) improve the performance on MMVP (+2.0) and MM-Vet (+5.6), yet bring limited benefits on GQA (+0.1) and worse performance on MMMU (-1.0).
+These results suggest that scene descriptions can provide useful information but \textbf{cannot robustly} benefit wide benchmarks.
 When compared with row 2, adding attributes (row 3) largely improves the performance on GQA (+1.7), and adding knowledge (row 4) significantly improves the results on MM-Vet (+2.5) and MMMU (+4.1).
-These results align with intuition since GQA focuses on visual attribute understanding while MM-Vet and MMMU heavily rely on knowledge to answer the questions.
-Putting all components together, our model (row 5) achieves the best or the second-best results on all benchmarks, reaching a good balance across benchmarks.
-These results validate our design for visual tables and all components are necessary in order to consistently perform well on diverse benchmarks.
+These results align with intuition since GQA highlights object \textbf{attributes} while MM-Vet and MMMU heavily rely on \textbf{knowledge} to answer the questions.

+Combining all components, full visual tables (row 5) achieve either the best or the second-best results across all benchmarks, striking a good balance.
+Notably, full visual tables (row 5) largely outperforms scene descriptions (row 2), even though both are annotated by GPT4V.
+These results validate the necessity of \textbf{all} components and the consistent performance improvements stem from \textbf{our design} of visual tables, instead of the annotation tool.